tcr/hoodlum/README.md

 }
 ```

-And run
+And run:

 ```
 hoodlum test.hdl -o output.v
 ```

-Examples are being tested with the iCEstick evaluation board and the [IceStorm
+The tutorial and examples target the $20 iCEstick evaluation board and the [IceStorm
 open source compiler toolchain](http://www.clifford.at/icestorm/).
-See "examples/rot"
+See "examples/blinky"
-for an example that works with this board.
+for a simple blinking light.

 **NOTE:** I'm learning Verilog and VHDL as I go along.
 Feel free to suggest ideas
-or best practices!
+and best practices in the issues section!

 ## Examples